-7 Wedding Misconceptions From Your Favorite Romantic Comedies (in GIFs)
+7 Wedding Myths You Learned From Romantic Comedies (in GIFs)

 As much as we love these classic wedding rom-coms full of ridiculous bridal parties and over-the-top wedding planners, they're not exactly true to life (which is probably for the best!).
 While we secretly wish Franck Eggelhoffer was a real planner, we're pretty glad that not every wedding is at risk of being sabotaged by the groom's best friend.
 See the top seven misconceptions from wedding movies known (and loved) for their eccentric characters and exaggerated mishaps.

 1. The bride's family controls the wedding.

 The Truth: As much as we love this indie hit, the idea that the bride would have zero say in her own wedding day (especially in her choice of wedding dress) is pretty far-fetched.
 You may have some big personalities in your family, but don't let anyone take over your day.